my-ts-org/teamspeak-query-wrapper/README.md

    - Set the document root to the `public` directory
    - Ensure the `config` and `logs` directories are not web-accessible
    - Configure proper permissions for the `logs` directory
+   - Ensure the web server has write permissions to the `config` directory

 3. Create configuration: